Here at Everything For Birds we have

 to shop for cages that have features that save you from the

 nightmares you experienced with your first cage!
-Here's a feature

 that's commonly overlooked: